 Heading to Amsterdam and not sure what you’ll walk into?
 Old photos won’t tell you if Dam Square is packed, if it’s raining on the Damrak, or how busy De Wallen gets after dark.
-Our live webcam Amsterdam feeds fix that: watch Dam Square, Beursplein and the Red Light District right now, in 4K, free, 24/7 — then plan your visit around what you actually see.
+Our live webcam Amsterdam feeds fix that: watch Dam Square, the Damrak and the canals of the old centre right now, in 4K, free, 24/7 — then plan your visit around what you actually see.

 | Live webcam | Location | What you see | Stream |